Give generously. Save wisely. Live appropriately.

 This is the sequence that leads to financial health.
 It is also the sequence that aligns most closely with what we find in the Bible.

 Unfortunately, most manage their finances in reverse—Live, save, give.
 Giving is for the leftovers.
 The idea of making generosity the priority of our finances is a struggle for many.
 Here are a few reasons why:

-- We are not familiar with what the Bible says about giving.
-We are not aware of the Bible’s teaching on money and on We have not spent enough time reading God’s Word to see what He says about it.
+1. We are not familiar with what the Bible says about giving.
+We are not aware of the Bible’s teaching on money and generosity.
+We have not spent enough time reading God’s Word to see what He says about it.
 So we miss out on the abundance of wisdom and direction found in the Bible on this important subject.

-- We don’t feel like we make enough money to give.
-Some feel that generosity is an act reserved for the wealthy, those that have more than enough.
+2. We don’t feel like we make enough money to give.
+Some feel that generosity is a act reserved for the wealthy, those that have more than enough.
 What difference could our few dollars make anyway?

 God designed us, not to be hoarders, but conduits through which His generosity flows.
 The pattern found in our finances should be this—give generously, save wisely, and live appropriately.

 Finding happiness and contentment in our financial picture starts with generosity.
-For the next five weeks, consider making generosity your financial priority.
-For the next few weeks, determine to align yourself with God’s design for you and your money.
+For the 5 weeks, consider making generosity your financial priority.
+For the next few week, determine to align yourself with God’s design for you and your money.